April 8, 2024

 Check out these alternative ways to safely view the solar eclipse:

-Thanks to a generous grant from The Gordon and Betty Moore Foundation and the Space Science Institute, Wright Library will be distributing free eclipse glasses at select eclipse-related programs while supplies last.
-See programs marked with 😎 under Eclipse-related Programs below.
+Thanks to a generous grant from The Gordon and Betty Moore Foundation and the Space Science Institute, Wright Library distributed free eclipse glasses at select eclipse-related programs in March.
+Oakwood City Schools and pre-schools also distributed glasses to students and staff in March, on behalf of Wright Library.

-Can't make it to any library events?
-Here are some other leads on free eclipse glasses.
+Missed your chance to get glasses from the library?
+Here are some possible sources of free eclipse glasses not associated with Wright Library.
 If using these resources, please be cautious to avoid counterfeit glasses.
-Learn more about Eclipse Safety
+Learn more about Eclipse Safety.

 Join us at Wright Library for these special eclipse-related programs and activities.
-A limited supply of eclipse glasses may be available to attendees, while supplies last, at each event; limit 2 pairs per household, please.
+A limited supply of eclipse glasses may be available to attendees at events marked with 😎, while supplies last.

 😎 = events where eclipse glasses may be available for attendees.
 Limit 1-2 per household, please.